Geneva wealth managers pay defrauded investors to settle Madoff case

 Prosecutors told a Geneva court at the time that the directors had enriched themselves on management fees, finder fees and commissions paid for fictitious returns that were never verified.
 The Swiss newspaper Le Temps reported last month that the five defendants had been due in court on Oct.
 12.

-The financial institutions that lost money in the fraud, through asset management units, include Spain’s Santander , Italy’s UniCredit and Swiss-based EFG International.
+The financial institutions that lost money in the fraud, through asset management units, include Spain’s Santander (SAN.MC), Italy’s UniCredit (CRDI.MI) and Swiss-based EFG International.

 Swiss asset managers were among the biggest investors in Madoff’s scheme, with firms based in Geneva particularly hard hit.